 Damien Ferté, farmer in Merval, has planted 2 ha, and plans to continue his developments on his hunting territory by planting 3 ha this year.
 His testimony:

-"I discovered miscanthus through the Aisne hunting federation which proposed an operation "miscanthus strips" linked to a contract with NovaBiom.
-I had already participated a few years ago in a "land management" operation with the chamber of agriculture.
-So I knew well the places where my strips would be planted.
-Since then, I also wanted to convert some woodland edges and small plots (outside the federation) into perennial crops.
-The establishment of strips of mustard corn, alfalfa... had become too restrictive.
-The advantage of a single planting for 20 years of a crop of recognized wildlife interest, with in addition a possible valorization and strongly interested me.
-However, it is important to take particular care with the planting and the weeding the first year.
-I have planned to plant an additional 3ha this year."
+"I discovered miscanthus through the Aisne hunting federation, which offered a "miscanthus strips" operation linked to a contract with NovaBiom.
+A few years earlier, I had already taken part in a "land management" operation with the Chamber of Agriculture.
+So I knew exactly where to plant my strips.
+Since then, I've also wanted to convert some woodland edges and small plots (outside the federation) into perennial crops.
+Planting strips of mustard corn, alfalfa, etc. had become too restrictive.
+The advantage of a single 20-year planting of a crop of recognized wildlife interest, plus the possibility of adding value to it, appealed strongly to me.
+However, it's important to take particular care with planting and weeding in the first year.
+I plan to plant a further 3ha this year.

 Damien FERTE, Merval(02).